rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

 A Pipeline can use Workspaces to show how storage will be shared through its Tasks.
 For example, Task A might   clone a source repository onto a Workspace and Task B might compile the code that it finds in that Workspace.
 It’s the Pipeline's job to ensure that the Workspace these two Tasks use is the same, and more importantly, that  the order in which they access the Workspace is correct.

-PipelineRuns perform mostly the same duties as TaskRuns - they provide the specific Volume information to use   for the Workspaces used by each Pipeline.PipelineRuns have the added responsibility of ensuring that whatever   Volume type they provide can be safely and correctly shared across multiple Tasks.
+PipelineRuns perform mostly the same duties as TaskRuns - they provide the specific Volume information to use   for the Workspaces used by each Pipeline.
+PipelineRuns have the added responsibility of ensuring that whatever Volume type they provide can be safely and correctly shared across multiple Tasks.

 First let's create a PVC (prefer of RWX) so that we can share our outputs between several tasks.
 The PVC should look as follow :